 Teachers may request updates or corrections to your Personal Information that we maintain.
 Send your request to the postal address or email address provided below.
 To help us process your request, please provide sufficient information to allow us to identify you in our records.

-We reserve the right to ask for information verifying your identity prior to updating or correcting any information to you, or deleting your information.
+We reserve the right to ask for information verifying your identity prior to updating or correcting any information for you, or deleting your information.
 Should we ask for verification, the information you provide to verify your identity will be used only for that purpose, and all copies of this information in our possession will be destroyed when the process is complete.

 The security of your Personal Information is important to us.
 We follow generally accepted industry standards to protect the personal information submitted to us, and to guard that information against loss, misuse, or alteration.